 It was a perfect day in Massachusetts– for skydiving!
-Today Tara and I celebrated her graduation from high school by jumping out, as they say, of a “perfectly good airplane” at 14,000 feet.
-On the way up, we realized her friend couldn’t buckle up in the car as one of the seat belts was broken.
+Today I jumped out, as they say, of a “perfectly good airplane” at 14,000 feet.
+On the way up, one of my friends couldn’t buckle up in the car as one of the seat belts was broken.
 This got me thinking about risk, our perception of risk, and reward.
 Most people would never go skydiving.
 They consider it dangerous, although your chances of dying in a car crash (from not wearing your seat belt) are much higher.
 Most people are shocked that I love to skydive, and not only that, that I encourage others as well.

 There are about 3 million jumps in a typical year in the US, and about 30 deaths.
 This is about one person per 100,000 jumps.
 One website says “You would have to jump 17 times per year for your risk of dying in a skydiving accident to equal your risk of dying in a car accident if you drive 10,000 miles per year.”
 So odds are good you’ll be fine!